ansible/ansible-documentation/docs/docsite/rst/vault_guide/vault_encrypting_content.rst

    ansible-vault create --vault-id test@multi_password_file foo.yml

-The tool launches an editor (whatever editor you have defined with $EDITOR, default editor is vi).
+The tool launches an editor (whatever editor you have defined with $EDITOR, the default editor is vi).
 Add the content.
 When you close the editor session, the file is saved as encrypted data.
 The file header reflects the vault ID used to create it:

 .. code-block:: text